uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-command-line.md

 parentPage: User Guides
 sideMenuParent: Data Management
 backToTopBtnFlag: true
+excerpt: A user guide about transferring your files using command line utilities.
 ---

 Command line-based data transfer utilities (clients) are available natively on macOS and Linux systems and on Windows through an application like [PuTTY](https://www.putty.org/).
 The common utilities `sftp`, `scp`, and `rsync` are described on this page.